 Example Strip #27: AVRT Offset (red arrows), retrograde P-wave (light blue arrow), Sinus with pre-excitation (yellow arrow).

 7-year-old male with palpitations.
 Predominant Rhythm: NSR – 5 brief episodes of AVRT, totaling 2 minutes and 15 seconds, at heart rates up to 230 bpm; Longest lasting 30 seconds.
 Most episodes, including echo couplets, ended with an RP interval >120ms.
 Two runs of AVRT showed LBBB to normal QRS transitions consistent with the absence of a left sided bypass tract that can be softly inferred by the absence of a longer AVRT cycle length during LBBB of more than 35ms.
-No PVCs or PACs
+No PVCs or PACs were present.

 Example Strip #2: NSR with Echo Pair (red arrow).